kitlangton/parallel-for/README.md

 ## TODO

+- [x] Work with ZIO and ZManaged
+- [x] Maximize parallelization with topological sorting
+- [x] Get it to work with val assignments inside of for-comprehensions
 - [ ] Generalize to work with any zippable structure (zio, cats, monix, etc.)
-- [ ] Get it to work with val assignments inside of for-comprehensions
+- [ ] Fix withFilter interaction
 - [ ] Test the heck out of it
 - [ ] Cross-building for JVM, JS, and Native
 - [ ] Get it to work with Scala 3